Decryot/Encrypted-text-generator/README.md

 # Encrypted-text-generator
-a generator that creates a random string of numbers and letters
+a generator that encrypts a word with a random sequence of capital and lowercased letters, numbers and other symbols